DD2480VT24-G24/Code-Coverage/README.md

     - Implemented CC improvement/reduction for the function `index_vars_to_types`
     - Implemented tests to increase branch coverage for the function `index_vars_to_types`
 - Andreas
+    - Collaborated with Adam & Casper to write the coverage tool
+    - Analyzed CC for the function `mean`
+    - Implemented CC improvement/reduction for the function `mean`
+    - Implemented tests to increase branch coverage for the function `mean`
 - Casper
     - Collaborated with Andreas & Adam to write the coverage tool
     - Analyzed CC for the function `get_canonical_form_slice`